swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in applications.md

 ```

 The `BarService` is depending in our example on the `FooService`.
 A dependency between services
-is quite common and the ``ServiceRunner`` is inferring the dependencies from the order of the
+is quite common and the ``ServiceGroup`` is inferring the dependencies from the order of the
-services passed to the ``ServiceRunner/init(services:configuration:logger:)``.
+services passed to the ``ServiceGroup/init(services:configuration:logger:)``.
 Services with a higher
 index can depend on services with a lower index.
 The following example shows how this can be applied
 to our `BarService`.